-Sticky-handed students from North Carolina Hillel spent a night in the kitchen making hamantaschen, tricornered Purim treats which symbolize the hat worn by Haman (boooo).
-They stuffed the cookies with a variety of traditional fillings, such as poppy seed, apricot and chocolate.
+Sticky-handed students from Stanford University Hillel spent an evening in the kitchen making hamantaschen, tricornered cookies representing the hat worn by Haman.
+They stuffed the treats with poppy seed, apricot and chocolate fillings.